Jan20/blog/src/assets/posts/engineering/efficient-terminal-setup/efficient-terminal-setup.md

 I'm still flabbergasted by how much time can be saved by leaving the terminal less often and just having to type a couple of letters and letting fzf do the heavy lifting.
 I hope this post has been helpful for you!

+By the way, the approach is not limited to terminal commands, but can applied to anything resembling a list in some shape or form.
+Think about applications to open quickly through the terminal or webpages you refer on a regular basis.
+I have virtually replaced my Browser's bookmarks list with a [web-pages.txt](https://github.com/Jan20/dotfiles/blob/93d798956f5b008071d74b39af6192e84d518fe8/lists/web-pages.txt#L1) file.
+Now, I can simply press on key and jump from my terminal to a webpage without having to open a browser first and scrolling through the brookmarks until finding the right page.

 ## Next Steps

 Checkout my [Dotfiles Repository](https://github.com/Jan20/dotfiles) if you want to set up your terminal more efficiently.
 In this post, I only outlined my Docker command list.
 However, I am working on having one list in place for every technology I use frequently.
-I have essentially replaced my Browser's bookmarks list with a [web-pages.txt](https://github.com/Jan20/dotfiles/blob/93d798956f5b008071d74b39af6192e84d518fe8/lists/web-pages.txt#L1) file.
-It is astonishingly how much time can be saved by jumping from the terminal directly to the desired webpage rather than opening a browser and scrolling through the brookmarks until finding the right page.